 Achieves a methane destruction efficiency of at least 99 percent by weight.

 Is equipped with automatic dampers, an automatic shutdown device, a flame arrester, and continuous recording temperature sensors.
+The temperature sensors shall have an accuracy of plus or minus (±) 1 percent of the temperature being measured and shall record the temperature at least every 15 minutes.
+The sensors shall be installed, calibrated, maintained, and operated according to the manufacturer's specifications.

-During restart or startup there must be a sufficient flow of propane or commercial natural gas to the burners to prevent unburned collected methane from being emitted to the atmosphere.
+During restart or startup there shall be a sufficient flow of supplemental fuel to the burners to prevent unburned collected methane from being emitted to the atmosphere.

-The gas control device must be operated within the parameter ranges established during the initial or most recent source test.
+The gas control device shall be operated within the parameter ranges established during the most recent source test at which compliance with section 95464(b)(2)(A)1. was determined.

 Route the collected gas to an open flare that meets the requirements of 40 CFR § 60.18 (as last amended 73 Fed.Reg.
-78209 (December 22, 2008), which is incorporated by reference herein.
+78209 (December 22, 2008)), which is incorporated by reference herein.
 The operation of an open flare is not allowed except under the following conditions:

 An open flare installed and operating prior to August 1, 2008, may operate until January 1, 2018.